chrisuzuki62/me405_lab5/README.md

-# Term Project
+# Term Project - Swing bot

 # System Description
-An introduction to your project.
-What is the purpose of the device you have created?
-For whose use is it intended?

 The goal of our project is to be able to create a system that makes drawings similar to a plotter.
-Our system will accomplish the goal of creating a drawing and also allows for curved motion directly through the motion of the arm.
-Any user using
+Our system will accomplish the goal of creating a drawing with straigh or curved lines through 2.5 degrees of freedom in the design.
+Any user using an HPGL file to replicate their digital drawing will be able to use this device.

 # Hardware Design

-An overview of the hardware design.
-We need to know about the hardware on which the software in your repository will operate.
 Our system consists of a robot arm-type system inspired by the Line-us drawing robot.
 We will use the two Pittman DC geared motors found in the ME405 tubs to control a set of four linkages.
 The two motors will me mounted inline vertically, facing each other, and connect at the center location to two of the linkages.
 A Tower Pro MG995 servo motor borrowed from the robotics lab will be used to control an up and down movement to raise and lower the pen from the drawing surface.
 We will have a 2.5 degree of freedom system with two degrees of freedom from the two DC geared motors and a half degree of freedom from the servo motor to raise and lower the system.
 The four linkages form a semi-diamond shape that creates a robot arm that functions similarly to a SCARA-type robot arm.
-We plan on laser-cutting the linkages from scrap pieces of acrylic that are approximately 0.25" thick.
+We plan on 3D printing the linkages from PLA plastic.
 The motors will be mounted using a 3D-printed casing.
 Additional components required for the up and down movement of the system will also be 3D-printed.
+Gears, bearings will be added to increase movement resolution and smoothness to the movement.
+The current design of the Swing bot is seen in Figure 1. below.

 ![test](CAD.JPG)

 Figure 1.
-CAD of concept drawing robot
+CAD of concept Swing bot

-## Bill of Materials
+## Bill of Materials for Swing bot

 | Qty. | Part                    | Source                | Est. Cost |
 |:----:|:----------------------  |:----------------------|:---------:|